Welcome to My Tech Classroom!

 When I’m not in the classroom, I’m busy being a mom to my little daughter and son who pretty much keep me laughing non-stop!
 I am inspired every day by my lovely kids, and I am incredibly thankful for every moment in my life.
 In my spare time, I also enjoy cooking, reading, and exercising.

 I hope you enjoy browsing around my blog, and I love hearing from fellow teachers about all things teaching.
-So feel free to leave a comment!
+So feel free to contact me here or leave a comment!

 Fun Fact: Most of the materials presented are available at your favorite bookstore and school materials shop.
 Or if you are like me doing most of my shopping online, Amazon and other popular online stores will do as well.